ionathanch/scraps/README.md

   Type checking with this implementation does terminate, but with the flag set and the actual record does not.
 * StrictPositivity.idr: An adaptation of [this proof](http://vilhelms.github.io/posts/why-must-inductive-types-be-strictly-positive/)
   that non-strictly positive inductive types with an impredicative universe yields `Void`.
+* StrictPositivity.agda: Same thing as above but in Agda.
 * NestedPositivity.v: Showing that if you don't respect nested positivity, you can derive `False` using impredicative `Prop`.

 ## Propositional Equality